praveennhiremath/learning-library/developer-library/microservices-data-refactoring/analyze-results/analyze-results-and-adjust-constraints.md

 ## Introduction

-In this lab, We will analyze the communities formed and we will move the single node cluster or any other node to target cluster which we find it suitable.
+In this lab, we will analyze the communities formed and will move the single node cluster or any other node to target cluster which we find it suitable.

 Estimated Lab Time: 15 minutes